ecs251-w19-ucdavis/Pileus-OSEmpire/meeting_02_28_19.md

 Greg:

+* Updated Put() in Client to pass proper values to server, measure latency, and provide node latency information to Monitor on success.
+* Updated Get() in Client to pass proper values to server, measure latency, extract data from server response object, and pass latency and high-timestamp of node to Monitor.
+* Implemented basic Monitor class, which will be modified later.
+* Added new list variable to List class to store the ip-addresses of all available nodes.

 Nader:

 * Refining the design of monitors functions that measure the likelihood that the specified SLA meets its consistency and latency requirements.
-* Start testing the plateform on AWS instances.
+* Start testing the platform on AWS instances.

 **Doing this week:**